 We have not forgotten our roots, we are still a dyslexia charity, we are simply taking into account the wider picture.

-We maintain a register of schools which meet our criteria for the teaching of pupils with Specific Learning Difficulties.
+We maintain a register of schools and teaching centres which meet our criteria for the teaching of pupils with Specific Learning Difficulties.

-All schools included in the Register are visited regularly to ensure they continue to meet the criteria set by CReSTeD.
+All schools and centres included in the Register are visited regularly to ensure they continue to meet the criteria set by CReSTeD.

-We act as a source of school names which parents can use as their first step towards making a placement decision which will be critical to their child’s educational future.
+We act as a source of names for educational establishments which parents can use as their first step towards making a placement decision which will be critical to their child’s educational future.

-The register provides guidance for parents who are looking for a school for their child with SpLD and has become established as a first source of such guidance.
+The register provides guidance for parents who are looking for a school or teaching centre for their child with SpLD and has become established as a first source of such guidance.
 For example:

 Parents who contact the British Dyslexia Association, Dyslexia Action or the Helen Arkell Dyslexia Centre to enquire about schools will be referred to CReSTeD.